José G. Tormos Vega: Charged with extortion

 Tormos Vega quit his position in 1984 upon being charged with extortion.
 He was replaced by José Dapena Thompson who, two and a half years later and in the midst of a hotly debated electoral campaign was forced to resign allegedly to dodge potential criminal prosecution for corruption.
-Tormos Vega died in jail a few years later.
+Tormos Vega died in jail a few years later, on 17 August 1993, at the age of 68.